privacy-scaling-explorations/zkevm-specs/specs/tables.md

 Proved by the block circuit.

-__Note that a generalisation is done by storing the ChainId field inside the block_table__ __when it should indeed live inside of the chain configuration section (which we don't have).__
+__Note that a generalization is done by storing the ChainId field inside the block_table__ __when it should indeed live inside of the chain configuration section (which we don't have).__
 __Hence the addition inside of the block_table.__